 How can we keep our communities safe in the face of natural hazards?

-*Depending on your community and the specific aspects of the standards you are planning to address, you may wish to structure this project as a place-based project focusing on natural hazards that impact your local community OR have each team focus on a different type of natural hazard that occurs in a different part of the world.
+*Depending on your community and the specific aspects of the standards you are planning to address, you may wish to structure this project as a place-based project focusing on natural hazards that affect your local community or have each team focus on a different type of natural hazard that occurs in a different part of the world.

 To view or download this project, log in here.